 In addition to plain woven cane panels both medallion and ‘sun ray’ panels can be woven.

 We regret that we do not repair wicker or basket woven conservatory type furniture

-Danish Cord and Seagrass Seating
+Danish Cord Seating

 We can also re-seat chairs using Danish cord.